trenchmortar/Colorsublime-Plugin/README.md

 ---------
 * Install: Installs/Previews themes ("color schemes") from the Colorsublime repository.
 * Browse: Takes you to https://colorsublime.github.io/
+* Uninstall: Removes themes from the installed theme directory.
+Does not change your current theme.

 Windows Proxy Support
 ---------------------